CVarisco/create-component-app/README.md

 ### You can use your own custom templates

 1) Create a folder with all the files and put the `COMPONENT_NAME` constant to replace the name of your component.
-*Note: the extension of the file will be used*
+*Note: the extension of the file will be used (so, use whatever you want)*

-2) Specify the `templatePath` in the configuration object and set the `type:"custom"`
+2) Specify the `templatePath` in the configuration object and set the `type:"custom"`:

 ```javascript
 {